React

 // Initialize Userback with the access token and options

-// Use it when user data changes or your user logs out and logs back in
+// Update user data when it changes or your user logs out and logs back in

 userback.identify(user_id, {